School education

 FAQs

-If your question has not been answered, please send it to education@accf.org.au
+If your question is not answered, then please contact info@accf.org.au

 What is HPV?

 HPV stands for human papillomavirus.
-It is an extremely common sexually transmitted infection, with 80% of both men and women coming in contact with the virus at some point in their life.
+It is a common sexually transmitted infection, with 80% of both men and women coming in contact with the virus at some point in their life.
 There are over 100 different types of HPV, the majority of which are harmless.

 How do you get HPV?